stitchdata/docs/_account-security/enterprise-features.md

   </table>

 sections:
-  - title: "Unlimited plan features"
+  - title: "Advanced plan features"
-    anchor: "unlimited-plan-feature-list"
+    anchor: "advanced-plan-feature-list"
-    plan: "unlimited"
+    plan: "advanced"
     content: |
-      {% assign stitch-unlimited = site.data.stitch.subscription-plans.unlimited %}
+      {% assign stitch-advanced = site.data.stitch.subscription-plans.advanced %}

-      The features listed below are available during the free trial or to accounts on an {{ stitch-unlimited.name }} plan.
+      The features listed below are available during the free trial or to accounts on an {{ stitch-advanced.name }} plan.
 Unless noted, all features are available during the free trial.

       **Note**: After the free trial ends, access to these features will be revoked.

       {{ page.feature-table | flatify }}

-  - title: "Unlimited Plus plan features"
+  - title: "Premium plan features"
-    anchor: "unlimitedl-plus-plan-feature-list"
+    anchor: "premium-plan-feature-list"
-    plan: "unlimited-plus"
+    plan: "premium"
     content: |
-      {% assign stitch-unlimited-plus = site.data.stitch.subscription-plans.unlimited-plus %}
+      {% assign stitch-premium = site.data.stitch.subscription-plans.premium %}

-      In addition to the [{{ stitch-unlimited.name }} plan features](#unlimited-plan-feature-list), accounts on an {{ stitch-unlimited-plus.name }} plan will also have access to the features listed below.
+      In addition to the [{{ stitch-advance.name }} plan features](#unlimited-plan-feature-list), accounts on a {{ stitch-premium.name }} plan will also have access to the features listed below.

       {{ page.feature-table | flatify }}